Shruti-Jay/DB-Systems-Labs/README.md

 During **check-in**, a **boarding pass** is issued, specifying a seat number.
 A passenger can check in only for flights included in their ticket.
 The flight-seat combination must be unique to prevent duplicate boarding passes.

 The number of **seats** and their distribution across classes is based on the **aircraft** model used for the flight.
 Each aircraft model has a single cabin configuration.
 The database schema does not enforce seat validation for boarding passes; this can be done using triggers or at the application level.

+**QUERIES LAB REPORT**

+**DESCRIPTION**
+This report contains the work completed for a lab involving the analysis of bike station and trip data from NiceRide in Minneapolis, MN, for the years 2020 and 2021.
+The tasks included importing the data into a PostgreSQL database, creating hash and btree indexes on tables, and analyzing query plans and execution times.
+The lab also focused on understanding different types of joins and running index-only plans to optimize query performance.